 With State Pension:

-Colin & Jennifer have comfortably enough to support their desired lifestyle for the rest of their lives.
+John & Jane have comfortably enough to support their desired lifestyle for the rest of their lives.

-The model predicts them passing away at age 100, and there is still c.£200,000 left in Colin’s SIPP which could be passed on to their daughters as inheritance free of IHT.
+The model predicts them passing away at age 100, and there is still c.£900,000 left between John’s SIPP and the two properties, which could be passed on to their daughters completely free of Inheritance Tax.

 Without State Pension:

-Colin & Jennifer’s Financial Plan fails, and they run out of money in their mid-late 80s.
+John & Jane’s Financial Plan fails, and they run out of money in their mid-late 80s.

-Not only does the £200,000 inheritance disappear, but over a decade of their retirement spending too.
+Not only does the inheritance effectively disappear, but over a decade of their retirement spending too.

 How do I make sure I qualify for Full State Pension?